t-fowler/Practice-RWSD/README.md

 The concepts that <u> Real World Software Development </u> focuses on include:

 * ### Java features

-    The book covered topics such as Java packagages, exceptions, lambda expressions, method references, and type inference.
+    * Packages
+    * Exceptions
+    * Lambda Expressions
+    * Method references

 * ### Software architecture and design

-    Some of the techniques explained in the book are concepts such as coupling/cohesion, fluent api design, event-driven architecures, and hexagonal architecures.
-A number of programming patterns are presented, including object-oriented patterns such as the Notification and Builder patterns, and functional programming patterns such as first-class functions and stream programming.
+    * Coupling / Cohesion
+    * Fluent API design
+    * Test-driven development
+    * Mocking
+    * Event-driven architectures
+    * Hexagonal architectures
+    * Notification pattern
+    * Builder pattern
+    * Dependency injection
+    * Streams

 * ### SOLID design principles

-    These principles are featured throughout the book and are the focus of the various projects that each chapter undertakes.

-    * Single responsibility principle
+    * #### Single responsibility principle
+        Units of code should be focused on a single task.

+        * Ensures that there is only ever one reason for code to be modified.
+        * Discourages "god class" design where
-        The SRP states that units of code should be entirely focused on a single task.
-This ensures that there is only ever one reason for the code to be modified.
-This promotes high cohesion and loose coupling by encouraging code to be organized by function.
-High cohesion and low coupling lead to code that is more robuts, more easily readable and maintainable.
+        * Promotes high cohesion and loose coupling by encouraging code to be organized by functionality.
+        * High cohesion and low coupling makes reduces code duplication, increasing robustness, and making code more readable and maintainable.

-    * Open / Closed principle
+    * #### Open / Closed principle

-        The OCP encourages the use of abstraction in order to change the behaviour of a code unit without needing to modify it.
-Such code is said to be open to extension and closed to modification.
-By extending methods and classes, new functionality can be added without altering all the code that uses the old functionality.
+        Methods and classes should be open to extension, but closed to modification.

+        * Allows functionality to be extended without requiring changes to client code.
+        * In Java, behaviour is abstracted out into interfaces so that new behaviour can be extended on by providing a new implementation to the interface.

-    * Liskov substitution principle
+    * #### Liskov substitution principle

-        The LSP
+        Subtypes should be interchangeable with their parent types.

+        * The subtype can only assume as much as the parent type in its precondition.
+        * The subtype must provide as much functionality as its parent type in its postcondition.
+        * Invariants of the parent type must be maintained by the subtype.
+        * External state must be modified by the subtype in the same way as the parent type.
+        * The subtype's methods and the parent type's methods must have contravariant parameter types.
+        * The subtype's methods and the parent type's methods must have covariant return types.

-    * Interface segregation principle
+    * #### Interface segregation principle

-        The ISP
+        Interfaces should provide the minimum set of functions required to be useful.

+        * Smaller interfaces means less coupling and higher cohesion because the separated interfaces can evolve separetly.
+        * Larger interfaces provide more than users need, leading to unimplemented functions that can cause errors.
+        * Increases readability due to potentialy introducing more domain terminology.

-    * Dependency inversion principle
+    * #### Dependency inversion principle

-        The DIP
+        High and low level modules should not depend on each other.
+Instead, both should depend upon abstractions.

+        *

 * ### Testing